 - Animal experiments covered by the NIH Guidelines

 Principal investigators are responsible for completing the BUA form and assessing the risks associated with the biological materials and experimental procedures.

-The biosafety officer reviews applications to ensure that the PI has thoroughly described the materials and procedures are described with enough detail for the IBC to prescribe or affirm containment measures.
+The biosafety officer reviews applications to ensure that the materials and procedures are described with enough detail for the IBC to prescribe or affirm containment measures.
 The IBC meets on the second Wednesday of the month during the academic year.
 Agenda items are sent out one week before the IBC meets.

 The biosafety officer emails the principal investigator and lead contact with questions or recommendations from the IBC.
 Upon finalization of the BUA, the biosafety officer emails a letter of approval with the BUA title, tracking number, expiration date, biosafety level of containment, applicable section(s) of the NIH Guidelines, training requirements, and any occupational health recommendations or requirements.
 BUAs are effective for 3 years from the date of the letter of approval.